simul/Teleport/README.md

     * Your platform, and toolset, **must** match your Unreal Engine configuration.
     * Enable **Advanced** view in CMake-GUI, if you can't find any of the following settings.
     * Ensure LIBAV_USE_DYNAMIC_RUNTIME is checked: Unreal uses the dynamic runtimes so this is needed for compatibility.
-    * Make sure REMOTEPLAY_SERVER is checked: this removes the client and test projects from the build.
+    * Make sure TELEPORT_SERVER is checked: this removes the client and test projects from the build.
     * For Basis, you can just set STATIC to unchecked, this will make it use the dynamic runtimes.
     * Ensure BUILD_AS_LIBRARY is checked for Basis.
     * Uncheck ENABLE_ENCRYPTION.